nmmull/CS320-Prototype/README.md

    opam install stdlib320/.
    ```
    The first command creates a local switch within the repository using the
-   compiler for OCaml 4.13.1.
+   compiler for OCaml 4.13.1 (the only available to the Ubuntu imaged used for
+   Gradescope's autograders).
 The next command installs `dune`, `utop`, and
    `ounit2`.
 The last command installs the course standard library

-6. (Optional) If you are using VSCode, install the OCaml language server protocol:
+6. (Optional) If you are using VSCode, install the OCaml language server protocol
    ```
    opam install ocaml-lsp-server
    ```